jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 :red:`closed`  :red:`NOT set`  :red:`NOT pushed`  :red:`NOT too hot`  :red:`OFF`
 =============  ==============  =================  ==================  ================

-the only time this car heats food is when the door is :green:`closed`, the timer is :green:`set`, the start button is :green:`pushed` and the car temperature is :red:`NOT too hot`.
+the only time this car heats food is when the door is :green:`closed`, the the brake is being :green:`pressed`, the start button is :green:`pushed` and the car temperature is :red:`NOT too hot`.

 ----